veronicachelu/veronicachelu.github.io/content/authors/admin/_index.md

 I am a Ph.D student in the Reasoning and Learning Lab at McGill University and Mila, Montreal, supervised by <a href="https://cs.mcgill.ca/~dprecup/">Doina Precup</a>.

-My research focuses on designing principled reinforcement learning algorithms that can learn fast from trial-and-error interactive experience with an environment, by building internal representations, which they can leverage to plan, act and adapt with efficiency.
+Broadly, my research focuses on designing principled reinforcement learning algorithms that can learn from trial-and-error interactive experience with an environment. by building internal representations, which they can leverage to plan, act and adapt with efficiency.

 I appreciate research on offers a new understanding, an insight, or connections between seemingly disparate branches of research in a unifying truth.
 I am also a fan of research mysteries, and tend to get excited by fundamental questions.

 I work with on the reinforcement learning problem, but I use tools and perspectives from optimization, dynamical systems and understandings from cognitive science.

-I am currently interested in questions related to accelerated learning, adaptivity, planning.
+I am currently interested in questions related to acceleration, adaptivity, plasticity and planning for online or continual learning.

 {style="text-align: justify;"}